 Donating materials to the collections

-VMA is unable to accept large donations of materials into the collection due to a lack of available storage space.
-The VMA is working hard to secure a new central storage facility to house museum materials by the end of 2018.
+At this time, the VMA is unable to accept large donations of materials due to a lack of available storage space.
+Staff is in the process of upgrading a newly acquired facility to house museum materials.
 If you are interested in donating items to the collection, please contact Curator Jon Watson.

 The item(s) must meet the following criteria: